How to Adjust a Sliding Glass DoorJuly 12, 2019

 You may need to adjust the latch receiver after adjusting the rollers and checking for an even reveal.
 Slowly close the operating panel and then gently turn the inside thumb latch to lock position.
 Make sure that the latch engages with the latch receiver properly and pull the panel into the side jamb for a tight fit.
 You can tweak the adjustment screw on the latch receiver using a small flat blade screwdriver.

-At Renewal by Andersen of Milwaukee, our sliding patio and entry doors are designed to slide easily on a ball bearing track rollers with superior weathertightness.
+At Renewal by Andersen of Milwaukee, our sliding patio doors are designed to slide easily on a ball bearing track rollers with superior weathertightness.
 The reach-out lock system tightly pulls in the door panel for increased security.
 For minimal maintenance, the frame is covered with a beautiful rigid vinyl sheath.
 Call us at (262) 522-3034 or fill in our online form to schedule a free consultation.
 We work with homeowners in Milwaukee and the surrounding areas.